Blog | 911 Emergency Dispatcher | 911 Emergency Dispatch

 [email protected]

-Vancouver, B.C. — E-Comm, Emergency Communications for British Columbia Incorporated, is pleased to announce its 2016-2017 Board of Directors.
+Vancouver, B.C. — E-Comm, Emergency Communications for British Columbia Incorporated, is pleased to announce its 2017-2018 board of directors.
 The announcement follows today’s Annual General Meeting, held at the emergency communications centre.

 E-Comm’s board is composed of 19 directors and includes elected officials, representatives of emergency services and the provincial government, in addition to municipal staff and local community and business leaders.